philzook58/philzook58.github.io/_posts/2019-09-23-linear-algebra-of-types.markdown

 One thing they can do is describe transition systems.
-You can write down a matrix whose entire $latex a_{ij}$ describes something about the transition from state $latex  i$ to state $latex j$.
+You can write down a matrix whose entire $ a_{ij}$ describes something about the transition from state $  i$ to state $ j$.
 For example the entry could be: